drduh/macOS-Security-and-Privacy-Guide/README.md

 # Certificate authorities

-macOS is configured with [over 150](https://support.apple.com/103723) root authority certificates issued by corporations and government agencies from around the world.
-These Certificate Authorities (CAs) are capable of issuing TLS and code-signing certificates.
+macOS includes more than 150 [trusted root](https://support.apple.com/103723) certificate authority (CA) certificates, operated by corporations and government agencies from around the world.
+These CAs are capable of issuing valid TLS and code-signing certificates.

 Apple [blocks certificates](https://support.apple.com/103247#blocked) when a CA proves to be untrustworthy and requires [certain criteria](https://www.apple.com/certificateauthority/ca_program.html) for inclusion.
 For more information, see [CA/Browser Forum](https://cabforum.org/resources/browser-os-info/).

 Inspect root certificates in [Keychain Access](https://support.apple.com/guide/keychain-access/toc), under the **System Roots** tab or by using the `security` command line tool and `/System/Library/Keychains/SystemRootCertificates.keychain` file.

 To disable a certificate authority, mark it as **Never Trust** and close the window to confirm.
 Doing so may reduce the risk of [MITM](https://wikipedia.org/wiki/Man-in-the-middle_attack) attacks, in which a coerced or compromised certificate authority could issue a fraudulent certificate, allowing encrypted traffic to be [silently intercepted](https://en.wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates).

 # Privoxy